mclevey/data-methods-models/README.md

-# data-methods-models
+# Work in Progress

-Materials for my graduate course "Data, Methods, and Models" in the UW MFC Program
+Slowly moving my course content over to Quarto sites and developing more open educational resources.

+More soon.